sensu/sensu-docs/content/sensu-go/6.8/observability-pipeline/observe-entities/monitor-external-resources.md

 ### Create a reusable HTTP check

-Now that you have three proxy entities set up, each with a `proxy_type` and `url` label, you can use proxy requests and [token substitution][12] to create a single check that monitors all three sites.
+Now that you have three proxy entities set up, each with a `proxy_type` and `url` label, you can use proxy requests and token substitution to create a single check that monitors all three sites.

-The check includes the [`round_robin` attribute][18] set to `true` to distribute the check execution across all agents subscribed to the `run_proxies` subscription and avoid duplicate events.
+The check includes the `round_robin` attribute set to `true` to distribute the check execution across all agents subscribed to the `run_proxies` subscription and avoid duplicate events.

 To create the following check definition, run: